raymondlxc/100-days-of-code/r1-log.md

 ### R1D4
 Today is R1D4, I've completed one leetcode and the fourth chapter of a guidebook of Java.
 And I am also working on the coding homework of the Princeton Algorithm. >>

+### R1D5
+Today is R1D5, I've completed the Percolation problem of the Princeton Algorithm.
+It feels soooo good to see the program produces the desire outcome, though the debugging process is quite tedious.

+### R1D6
+Forgot to tweet for the last few days.
+I got a bad cold recently...
+I completed the courses of the second week of the  Algorithm (Part One) provided by Princeton on Coursera.
+Today is R1D6.
+I should be more self disciplined.